-Both removable and fixed dentures can be full or partial sets, meaning that they can replace all the teeth within your mouth, or just a few missing once.
+Both removable and fixed dentures can be full or partial sets, meaning that they can replace all the teeth within your mouth, or just a few missing ones.
 Both denture types also help to preserve and improve your jawbone, preventing it from wearing down over time.
-Denture implants also improve your appearance, whether it is just your smile or your overall facial structure, boosts your self-esteem and provides overall better quality of life, as you will have an easier time speaking, smiling, eating and going about your regular day.
-Now, onto the important differences between removable and fixed denture implants so you can choose the best option for yourself.
+Denture implants also improve your appearance, whether it is just your smile or your overall facial structure, boost your self-esteem, and provide overall better quality of life, as you will have an easier time speaking, smiling, eating, and going about your regular day.
+Now, on to the important differences between removable and fixed denture implants so you can choose the best option for yourself.

 Removable Denture Implants

 Also known as snap-in overdentures, removable implants come in two kinds: implant-retained and implant-supported overdentures.
 Implant-retained overdentures include two or more denture implants as well as a removable component.
 Essentially, it is an upgrade for the traditional denture.
 These allow for more support but can create sore spots in the process.
 They also improve your ability to chew and will occasionally need to be realigned by your dentist as bone and tissue shift over time.